Supersingular irreducible symplectic varieties: Moduli spaces of stable sheaves on K3 surfaces

 \begin{proposition}[Supersingular K3 lattices] Let $S$ be a supersingular K3 surface defined over an algebraically closed field of positive characteristic $p$.
 The lattice $\NS(S)$ is isomorphic to $-\Lambda_{\sigma(S)}$.
 When $p>2$, the intersection form of $\Lambda_{\sigma(S)}$ is given as below \begin{enumerate}[$(i)$] \item $\sigma(S)<10$, $\Lambda_{\sigma(S)}= $ \item $\sigma(S)=10$, $\Lambda_{10}= U(p)\oplus H^{(p)}\oplus V^{(p)}_{16, 16}$, \end{enumerate} Here, $U$ is the hyperbolic plane,

 $\text{satisfying that the prime}~q\equiv 3\mod 8, ~(\frac{-q}{p})=-1,~ \gamma^2+p\equiv 0\mod q $, and where

 \end{proposition}

-When $p=2$, $\Lambda_{\sigma(S)}$ has been explicitly classified in \cite[\S~2, P.157]{RS78}, we will only use the fact that it contains the hyperbolic lattice $U$ as a direct summand when $\sigma(S)$ is odd and $U(2)$ when $\sigma(S)$ is even.
-As a consequence, Liedtke \cite[Proposition~3.9]{Li15} showed the existence of elliptic fibrations on supersingular K3 surfaces.
-As we need elliptic fibrations with more special properties on supersingular K3 surfaces, we will prove a strengthening of Liedtke's result later using Proposition \ref{NS-ss}.
+When $p=2$, $\Lambda_{\sigma(S)}$ has been explicitly classified in \cite[\S\,2, P.157]{RS78}, we will only use the fact that it contains the hyperbolic lattice $U$ as a direct summand when $\sigma(S)$ is odd and $U(2)$ when $\sigma(S)$ is even.

+As a consequence, Liedtke \cite[Proposition~3.9]{Li15} showed the existence of elliptic fibrations on supersingular K3 surfaces ($p>3$).
+As we need elliptic fibrations with more special properties on supersingular K3 surfaces, we will prove a strengthening of Liedtke's result later using Proposition~\ref{NS-ss}.

 Let us turn to the liftability problem of K3 surfaces.
 Ogus \cite[Corollary~2.3]{Og79} (attributed also to Deligne) showed that every polarized K3 surface admits a projective lift.
-A more useful result is the following. \begin{proposition}[Lifting K3 surfaces with line bundles {\cite[Appendix A.1 (iii)]{LO15}, \cite[Proposition 1.5]{Ch16}}] Let $S$ be a smooth K3 surface over an algebraically closed field $k$ of characteristic $p>0$.
-Let $\Sigma\subseteq \NS(S)$ be a saturated subgroup of rank $<11$ containing an ample divisor.
+We will need the following stronger result. \begin{proposition}[Lifting K3 surfaces with line bundles {\cite[Corollary 4.2]{LM11}}, {\cite[Appendix A.1 (iii)]{LO15}, \cite[Proposition 1.5]{Ch16}}] Let $S$ be a smooth K3 surface over an algebraically closed field $k$ of characteristic $p>0$.
+Let $\Sigma\subseteq \NS(S)$ be a saturated subgroup of rank $<11$ containing an ample class.
 Then there exist a complete discrete valuation ring $W'$ of characteristic $0$ with fraction field $K'$ and residue field $\kappa$ containing $k$, a relative K3 surface